ChampDBG/Rexe/README.md

 ### Step 3:
 Entering "python setup.py py2exe" in cmd, and py2exe will start packing.

+## Use performR.exe (there are two example, see directory "pack" and "library")
-### Step 4
+### Step 1:
-Put your R script into correct path.
-(Where should you put the R script depends on your code.
-In my case, you should put R script in the same directory as 'performR.exe')
+Write your R script, name "Rscript.r" and put your script into the same directory as "performR.exe"

-### Step 5:
+### Step 2:
-Double click 'performR.exe', it will perform the context of R script (summary.r).
+Double click 'performR.exe', it will perform the context of R script (Rscript.r).

-## Notice:
+### Notice:
-You should put your R script in 'dist' directory. "performR.exe" has the same function as "performR.py".
-Thus, if you want to test performR.py, R script should in the same path.
-So as perform.exe.
+1. You should put your R script in the directory where "performR.exe" exist.
+2. It is fine to library package and plot.

 ## To do list:
 Read data from outside.